 Here are the details.
 Start by drawing two perpendicular lines, called the horizontal axis and the vertical axis, each of which looks like a copy of the real number line.
 We refer to the intersection point of these two lines as the origin.
 Given P in the plane, the plan is to use these two axes to obtain a pair of real numbers (x,y) that will give us the exact location of P. With this in mind, the horizontal axis is often called the x-axis and the vertical axis is often called the y-axis.
 Remember, a typical real number line (like the x-axis or the y-axis) is divided into three parts: the positive numbers, the negative numbers, and the number zero (see Figure 2.2(a)).
 This allows us to specify positive and negative portions of the x-axis and y-axis.
-Unless we say otherwise, we will always adopt the convention that the positive x-axis consists of those numbers to the right of the origin on pairs.
+Unless we say otherwise, we will always adopt the convention that the positive x-axis consists of those numbers to the right of the origin on the x-axis and the positive y-axis consists of those numbers above the origin on the y-axis.
+We have just described the xy-coordinate system for the plane: